GarvitSingh05/Java-Package-DSA/README.md

-## Java Package For Data Structures & Algorithms :fire:
+## StructureCube - A Java Package For Data Structures & Algorithms :fire:
-### By Garvit Singh, IT Undergraduate
+### By Garvit Singh

 ### Project Description :notebook: